-Given the snow we have on the ground, my guess is that there will still be snow around for March Break this year.
-It will be a prefect time to check out the groomed cross country ski trails in Gatineau Park or the new multi-use Sir John A. MacDonald trail.
+March Break is usually a goot time to check out the groomed cross country ski trails in Gatineau Park or the new multi-use Sir John A. MacDonald trail.
 If you don’t own skis you can usually rent them from places such as Mountain Equipment Co-op and Fresh Air Experience.

 6) Skate as a family at the Sens Rink of Dreams and Rideau Hall